-Notice: The content in this post may be out of date, please refer to the Mapping Private Properties page in the Fluent NHibernate Wiki for the latest version.
+Notice: The content in this post may be out of date, please refer to the Fluent Mapping page in the Fluent NHibernate Wiki for the latest version.

 There’s been a point of contention for some users of Fluent NHibernate since the beginning, and that’s the lack of a method of mapping private and protected properties on their domain entities.